swagger-api/swagger-ui/README.md

 -------------

 ### Download
 You can use the swagger-ui code AS-IS!
-No need to build or recompile--just [download](https://github.com/wordnik/swagger-ui/downloads) the distribution, unpack and start using it.
+No need to build or recompile--just [download](https://github.com/wordnik/swagger-ui/dist) the distribution and start using it.
 If you like swagger-ui as-is, stop here.

 ### Build
 You can rebuild swagger-ui on your own to tweak it or just so you can say you did.
 To do so, follow these steps: